ovh/docs/pages/web/domains/transfer_incoming_couk/guide.en-asia.md

 ### Step 1: Changing your domain TAG

-In order to transfer your domain to OVHcloud, you must first specify the OVHcloud TAG at your current registrar: "OVHcloud-FR".
+In order to transfer your domain to OVHcloud, you must first specify the OVHcloud TAG at your current registrar: "OVH-FR".
 The list of TAGs for the different registrars is available on the official [Nominet](http://www.nominet.uk/registrar-list){.external} registry website.

 > [!primary]
 >